 Identification usually begins with a check-up.
 Physicians start by asking about:

-Although fatty liver is often asymptomatic, some patients may experience vague symptoms such as fatigue, upper right abdominal discomfort, or Hepatomegaly (liver >15 cm span).
-Rarely, signs like bloating or a change in skin colour around the neck (acanthosis nigricans) may raise concern.
+Although fatty liver is often asymptomatic, some patients may experience vague symptoms such as fatigue, upper right abdominal discomfort, or Hepatomegaly (enlarged liver detected on clinical examination or imaging).
+Acanthosis nigricans may be seen in individuals with insulin resistance, which is commonly associated with non-alcoholic fatty liver disease.

 A physician may palpate the abdomen during the physical examination to check for an enlarged liver.
 However, a fatty liver cannot always be detected.
 Therefore, additional testing is usually necessary for confirmation.